chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/lyft.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 id: 'lyft'
 ---

 # Ridehailing Prices

-This dataset is based on [Kaggle dataset](https://www.kaggle.com/ravi72munde/uber-lyft-cab-prices) that simulates rides in Boston for Lyft & Uber.
+This dataset is based on a [Kaggle dataset](https://www.kaggle.com/ravi72munde/uber-lyft-cab-prices) that simulates rides in Boston for Lyft & Uber.
 We extrapolated this data for Lyft to 2021 to provide live testing for analytics.

 ## Accessing the data